 "The froglogger is revolutionizing conservation efforts around the world where monitoring is either time-intensive or physically difficult."

 More study is necessary to determine what is causing these declines.
 To do these studies it is mandatory that we have methods of monitoring frog populations.
-The use of the “froglogger” was introduced in papers by Dr. Michael E. Dorcas and Dr. Charles Peterson over 19 years ago.
-Since that time various improvements have been made in these automatic recording systems.
-This types of automated recording systems are now in use by utility companies, state departments of natural resources, USGS, colleges and universities, NASA, and by independent environmental engineering companies.
+The use of the “froglogger” was introduced in papers by Dr. Michael E. Dorcas and Dr. Charles Peterson over 22 years(1992) ago.
+Since that time many improvements have been made in these automatic recording systems.
+These instruments are now in use by utility companies, state departments of natural resources, USGS, colleges and universities, NASA, and by independent environmental engineering companies.